-Today I’m going to share my recipe for a life-changing condiment: pesto.
-Not store-bought pesto – homemade pesto.
-Store-bought pesto jazzes food up but homemade pesto, my friends – this stuff changes lives.
-Once you make your own pesto, you will never go back to buying it at the store.
+Today I'm going to share my recipe for a life-changing condiment: pesto.
+Not store-bought pesto - homemade pesto.
+Store-bought pesto jazzes food up but homemade pesto, my friends - this stuff changes lives.
+Once you make your own pesto, you will never go back to buying it again.

 Pesto is one of those items I just can't do without.
 Whipping up a quick batch is a weekly occurrence in my house.
 And did I mention how much my personal chef clients LOVE it?
 They can't get enough - I'm often making double, triple, or quadruple batches just so I can take some to them during my cooking visits!